tomaskraus/jsit/README.md

 }
 ```

-The [JSDoc](https://jsdoc.app/) tool recognizes the `@example` tag, and shows that test code in the generated documentation.
+For example, the [JSDoc][1] tool recognizes the `@example` tag, and shows that test code in the generated documentation.

 **Note**: We still use a `//:::` string to mark a test beginning.
 Because it is a proper line-comment, it forms a valid javascript code.